mani-sh-reddy/CNE-SFIA-2/README.md

 ## Project Planning
 Project planning was done in Jira.
 The Jira board can be found above in the external resources section.
-The categorised into epics and put into respective sprints.
-The kanban board was used to track progress.
+Tasks were categorised into epics and put into respective sprints.
+The Kanban board was used to track progress.
 Below is an example Sprint Kanban board as the project was nearing completion:

 ![jira-board](https://user-images.githubusercontent.com/47571755/114134719-15d0fe80-9900-11eb-9ad3-4f0685f3535a.png)